CumulusNetworks/docs/content/cumulus-linux-56/Layer-3/Protocol-Independent-Multicast-PIM.md

 If you are troubleshooting or making changes to your multicast environment, you can:
 - Clear PIM neighbors for all PIM interfaces in a VRF.
 - Clear traffic statistics for all PIM interfaces in a VRF.
-- Clear all PIM process statistics or PIM process statistics in a VRF, such as PIM bootstrap message counters.
 - Clear the IGMP interface state.

 {{< tabs "TabID1404 ">}}